Home > Health Encyclopedia

 Birketvedt GS, Aaseth J, Florholmen JR, Ryttig K. Long-term effect of fibre supplement and reduced energy intake on body weight and blood lipids in overweight subjects.
 Acta Medica.
 2000;43(4):129-132.

 Bonow.
-Braunwald's Heart Disease - A textbook of Cardiovascular Medicine, 9th ed.
-Philadelphia, PA: Saunders, An Imprint of Elsevier.
-2011.
+Braunwald's Heart Disease - A textbook of Cardiovascular Medicine.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2011.

 Bravo E, Napolitano M, Lopez-Soldado I, Valeri M, Botham KM, Stefanutti C. Hypercholesterolaemia alters the responses of the plasma lipid profile and inflammatory markers to supplementation of the diet with n-3 polyunsaturated fatty acids from fish oil.
 Eur J Clin Invest.
 2006 Nov;36(11):788-795.